cmusatyalab/hawk/docs/s2h_api.md

 ## Introduction

 API calls to transmit selected tiles from scout to home.
-Uses Publisher-Subscriber messaging.
+Uses PUSH/PULL messaging.
 The network is bandwidth constricted using FireQos.

 ### API Calls